 The relationship of the PPR to the direction of price movements is as follows:

 Asset markets are not governed by the same pricing principles as those applied by the producers of goods and services for their output.
-Asset market are usually speculative with the money flowing into products whose aggregate unit costs are fixed at the unit price paid at the time of purchase and the "output" sales price is usually higher stimulated by expectations of buyers of yet further price rises.
+Asset market are usually speculative with the money flowing into products whose aggregate unit costs are fixed at the unit price paid at the time of purchase and the "output" sales price is usually higher, stimulated by expectations of buyers of yet further price rises.
 As a result the PPR is normally well in excess of unity (1.00) resulting in an inflationary trend.
-Currently this can be observed in all assets markets including land, real estate, precious metals, some commodities, rare art objects and corporate share prices.
+Currently this can be observed in all assets markets including land, real estate, precious metals, some commodities, rare art objects and corporate share prices subjected to buy backs.

-In consumption item and service production activities (the supply side of the economy) price setting is based on an assessment of unit costs of production, a view of the price elasticity of consumption for the product or service and an estimate of sales volume, revenues and profits according to the unit price of output set.
-As a result of activity options related choice of technology and techniques, operational configurations and human resources allocation the PPRs can be in excess of unity (>1.00), be equal to unity (=1.00) or less that unity (<1.00).
+In consumption item and service production activities (the supply side of the economy), price setting is based on an assessment of unit costs of production, a view of the price elasticity of consumption for the product or service and an estimate of the resulting sales volume, revenues and profits according to the unit price of output set.
+As a result of activity options related choice of technology and techniques, operational configurations and human resources allocation, the PPRs can be in excess of unity (>1.00), be equal to unity (=1.00) or less that unity (<1.00).
 As a result the activities of individual enterprises can be inflationary, stabilizing unit prices or deflationary.
-As is self-evident, these decision have no connection to "money volumes".Inflationary leakage
+As is self-evident, these decision have no connection to "money volumes" but are strictly tied to econmic unit pricing decisions.Inflationary leakage

-Over the medium to long term these builds up a pressure consistying of an ""inflationary leakage" from the inflationary asset markets into the goods and service consumer markets.
-For example the rise in prices of real estate held as assets can result in owners of those assets increasing rents.
-Construction companies can delay the use of land purchased for low cost housing construction as an asset of accumulating value rather than produce low cost housing.
-Construction company decisions, in terms of price setting, has tended to result in decisions to increase the building of higher priced housing and buildings to sell into the real estate asset market.
+Over the medium to long term there builds up a pressure consisting of an ""inflationary leakage" from the inflationary asset markets into the goods and service consumer markets.
+For example the rising prices of real estate held as assets can result in owners of those assets increasing rents.
+Construction companies can delay the use of land purchased for low cost housing construction focusing on the value of that land as an asset with rising value rather than produce low cost housing.
+Construction company decisions, in terms of price setting, have tended to result in decisions to increase the building of higher priced housing and buildings to sell into the real estate asset market as opposed to serving the needs of those needing lower priced housing.
 As a result the availability of houses with accessible prices in the consumption market will fall as a direct function of the influence of the asset market conditions on construction company decision making.
-Ths leads to any savings "k" destined for house purchase having to increase.
-Rises in rentals of houses, offices and of agricultural land, also result in these specific consumption item price rising.
+Ths leads to any savings "k" destined for house purchase having to increase at the ongoing cost of very low interest rates.
+Rises in rentals of houses, offices, SME industrial premises and of agricultural land, also result in these specific consumption items undergoiung rises in rentals and prices.
 These examples indicate how asset market prices, fed by money volumes flowing through banks into assets, end up impacting the real incomes by lowering the disposable income of those in the consumption item and services markets, i.e. the majority of the constituency.Keeping things in focus

 However, it is important to note that the relationship between money volume and inflation is transparent in the case of asset markets and asset market price leakage into the consumption item markets.
 In the case of consumption items produced by growers or manufacturers of goods and providers of services there is no direct connection between money volumes and unit prices.
 The presumed QTM impact of money volume on inflation only exists in the case of assets and not in the case of the majority of transaction in the supply side of the economy.
 It is important to keep this clear distinction in focus when discussing monetary policy.